Honduras - GOAL Global Skip to content

 Honduras

 GOAL began operating in Latin America and the Caribbean in response to Hurricane Mitch in 1998.
-In the following years, GOAL implemented a relief and recovery programme focused on the most impacted country in the region, Honduras.
+In the following years, it implemented a response and resilience program focused on Honduras.
+From there, it has been able to provide assistance to other countries in the region, such as El Salvador, Haiti, and Colombia, as well as introduce key approaches and tools in countries including the Dominican Republic, Guatemala, Belize, El Salvador, Paraguay, and Colombia.

 What we do in Honduras